python/mypy/docs/source/kinds_of_types.rst

        return 'Done'

-Note that unlike many other generics in the typing module, the ``SendType`` of ``Generator`` behaves contravariantly, not covariantly or invariantly.
+Note that unlike many other generics in the typing module, the ``SendType`` of :py:class:`~typing.Generator` behaves contravariantly, not covariantly or invariantly.

 If you do not plan on receiving or returning values, then set the ``SendType`` or ``ReturnType`` to ``None``, as appropriate.
 For example, we could have